mgenware/mingru-models/README.md

 time_updated = dd.time(true);
 ```

-Note that to fully customized a default value, you can call `Column.setDefault`, you can pass an SQL expression (covered in [Raw SQL Expressions](#where-and-raw-sql-expressions) below):
+Sometimes, we need to fully customize a default value, e.g. an SQL expression, then we can call `Column.setDefault` and pass an SQL expression (will be covered in [Raw SQL Expressions](#where-and-raw-sql-expressions) below):

 ```ts
 // Set it to an custom SQL expression once inserted